emm-garzon/DM_Foundations_Capstone/README.md

 While I was ultimately responsible for the code written, I had the benefit of counsel from my instructors, the opportunity to workshop ideas with my classmates, and my family tested the application ad nausem -- all of whom I thank for their time, and support, as I continue this journey in learning how to code.

-NOTE: All the icons used were downloaded from:
+NOTE: All the icons used were designed by 'FREEPIK', and downloaded from:

 - https://www.flaticon.com/

-and designed by: FREEPIK